kaboomshebang/kbsb-gif-creator/README.md

 - Use `.bind(this)` in the constructor to set the correct execution context for methods
 - References to passed down state don't re-render. `useState` only triggers a re-render with new values.
-- Splitting `useState` in seperate variables is easier to setup then combining multiple properties in one object/array.
+- Splitting `useState` in seperate single variables is easier to setup then combining multiple properties in one object/array.
+(Or maybe I'm unaware of some kind of trick 🤨)
-- Perhaps only use function components instead of class-compoents.
+- Perhaps only use function-components instead of class-compoents.
 (So managing state accross components is easier?)
 - Using more generic Git branchenames ("add-state-to-components" instead of "add-state-to-export-component") would have worked better when the application is still under construction.
-Specific feature branches perhaps are better when the application is actually working and new features are smaller.
+Specific feature branches perhaps work better when the application is fully working and new features are smaller.
-- Triggering a CSS transition with a `setTimeout` is probably something that can be improved.
+- Triggering an unmount CSS transition with a `setTimeout` is probably something that can be improved.

 ## Gifshot